-Discuss the following "What If" scenario with your child: What if an earthquake was do?
-What steps would you and your family natural disaster.
+Discuss the following "What If" scenario with your child: What if an earthquake was predicted for tomorrow?
+What would you do?
+What steps would you and your family take?
+Have them develop of an earthquake or other natural

 Visit the National Archives (free) to view the Charters of Freedom exhibit displaying the original versions of the Declaration of Independence, Articles of Confederation, Constitution, and Bill of Rights.
-Talk with your child about how these documents are free of charge on Tuesdays.
+Talk with your child about how these documents are still alive in our city today.

+Visit the American History Museum's Gunboat, Philadelphia exhibit.
+Then draw your own picture of the battle that sank the Philadelphia.
+Visit americanhistory.si.edu for more information.

+• • • Natural History's Butterfly Pavilion, free of charge on Tuesdays.
 Visit mnh.si.edu for more information.

-Visit the American History Museum's

-Gunboat, Philadelphia exhibit.
-Then

-draw your own picture of the battle

-that sank the Philadelphia.

-Visit americanhistory.si.edu

-for more information.

-Visit the Smithsonian Museum of